Experienced Maryland Attorney Helping People Injured by Defective Auto Parts

 Auto manufacturers have a responsibility to produce safe vehicles for consumers.
 If they fail in that endeavor, they should be held liable for their negligence.
 If you purchased a car with a defect that caused you loss or injury, it’s time to speak to a skilled Maryland defective product attorney.

-At Plaxen & Adler, P.A., we are well-versed in defective product and product liability law.
+At Plaxen Adler Muncy, P.A., we are well-versed in defective product and product liability law.
 We are also experienced in class action lawsuits.
 We’ll investigate what caused your injuries and find out who or what was responsible.
 To learn more, or to schedule a free consultation with an experienced Maryland injury lawyer, please call 410-730-7737 or fill out our contact form.